 Mr. Enyedy is President and Chief Executive Officer of ImmunoGen.
 He joined ImmunoGen from Shire plc, where he served as Executive Vice President and Head of Corporate Development, leading Business Development, Corporate Planning and Program Management, and Strategy functions.
-He joined Shire in August 2013 as Head of the Internal Medicine Business Unit and has also served as Interim General Counsel and is a member of Shire’s Executive Committee.
+He joined Shire in August 2013 as Head of the Internal Medicine Business Unit and has also served as Interim General Counsel and was a member of Shire’s Executive Committee.
 Prior to Shire, from September 2011 to July 2013, he served as Chief Executive Officer and a Director of Proteostasis Therapeutics.
 Prior to Proteostasis, Mark served 15 years with Genzyme Corporation, most recently as President of the Transplant, Oncology and Multiple Sclerosis divisions.
 As a member of Genzyme’s senior management team, he provided operational oversight and global P&L management, strategic and portfolio planning, and leadership development for these divisions.
 Before joining Genzyme, Mark was an associate in the business law department at Palmer & Dodge.
 Mark received his J.D. from Harvard Law School and his B.S. from Northeastern University.
 He serves on the Board of Keryx Biopharmaceuticals.

 Dr. Epstein is a strategic consultant to life sciences companies and epidemiologist with extensive expertise in pharmacoeconomics and health outcomes research, having held various positions in academia and public health before joining the private sector.
 From 2010 to 2012, Dr. Epstein served as president of the Medco-UBC Division and as Chief Research and Development officer of Medco Health Solutions, Inc., a managed healthcare company.
 In these roles, Dr. Epstein was responsible for all of Medco’s clinical research initiatives, including the Medco Research Consortium (“Medco”) and United BioSource Corporation.
 Dr. Epstein served as Medco’s Chief Medical Officer from 1997 to 2010, leading formulary development, clinical guideline development, drug information services, personalized medicine program development, and client analytics and reporting.
 Dr. Epstein is the former President of the International Society of Pharmacoeconomics and Outcomes Research (ISPOR), and served on the board of directors of the Drug Information Association (DIA) and the International Society of Quality of Life, and was also elected to the AHRQ CERT (Centers for Education and Research on Therapeutics) Committee.
 In addition to Fate Therapeutics, Dr. Epstein serves on the Board of Directors of Illumina, Inc., AVEO Pharmaceuticals, Inc. and Proteus Digital Health, Inc.